Arthur Kingsley Porter: Achievements and selected works

 Porter wrote 293 works that were published in 934 publications, in seven languages, with 7,452 library holdings.
 Porter's photographic collection contains 35,000 photographs and 11,700 negatives, pertaining to every aspect of medieval art.
 Photographs taken by Porter are held in the Conway Library of art and architecture at The Courtauld Institute in London.
+The Department of Image Collections at the National Gallery of Art Library in Washington, D.C. holds approximately 3,200 photographs of art and architecture taken by the Porters as well as an additional 6,400 photographs from Kingsley Porter's teaching and research collection.